Getting the NIBObee library to work on Linux

 To save the calibrated values, push both feelers forward simultaneously and all 4 LEDs blink 5 times.
 The NIBObee should now have saved the calibration values into its EEPROM memory.

 You almost completed this tutorial.
-We are now going to compile the first program.
+We are now going to compile the

 Go into the program1 folder like this: